Key Takeaways

 - Registered agents are legally obligated to ensure compliance.

-The BVI Business Companies Act 2004 bearer shares provisions were completely overturned by the BVI Business Companies Amendment Act 2015 bearer shares ban.
+The BVI Business Companies Act 2004 bearer shares provisions were completely overturned by the BVI Business Companies Amendment Act 2015, which banned bearer shares.
 The BVI FSC bearer shares enforcement ensures that no BVI company bearer shares can exist today under the BVI company law bearer shares regulations.

 Benefits of the BVI's Prohibition Policy